 We have all heard of the saying ‘you are what you eat’.
 Well, we are here to tell you there is some truth in it!
 We’re not talking about the old wives tale that suggests you will turn orange if you eat too many carrots... but the food you do put in your body is reflected on the outside.

-Eating healthy foods is important for our overall wellbeing; it affects our metabolism, weight, energy and internal organs.
+Eating healthy foods is important for our overall well-being; it affects our metabolism, weight, energy and internal organs.
 Our biggest organ however, is our skin, and like our other organs this too is affected by what we eat.
 If you are eating healthy and antioxidant rich foods, your skin will stay looking younger for longer and glow from the inside out.
-So which foods are good for your skin?
+So what are the best foods for healthy skin?
 At Skinstation we have created your go-to guide of 10 foods you can incorporate into your diet that will help you love the skin you’re in...

 Starting off with a fan favourite; dark chocolate.
 Not that anyone needs another reason to tuck into a bar of chocolate, but now that you know it helps your skin, you can do so with extra gusto!
 Dark chocolate compared to milk or white chocolate is high in cocoa and this is the key ingredient that makes your skin look and feel fabulous.
-What makes dark chocolate so good for your skin is that the high concentration of cocoa delivers a high dose of antioxidants.
+What makes dark chocolate one of the best foods for you skin is that the high concentration of cocoa delivers a high dose of antioxidants.
 What are antioxidants exactly, I hear you ask?
 Antioxidants are substances that limit the production of free radicals which if we produce too much, damage our skin.
-So, in summary, dark chocolate improves the appearance of wrinkles, hydration, skin texture, skin thickness, blood flow and even protects against sunburn, *dives into the snack cupboard*.
+So, in summary, dark chocolate improves the appearance of wrinkles, hydration, skin texture, skin thickness, blood flow and even protects against sun damage, *dives into the snack cupboard*.

 Avocados have soared in popularity in recent years, and for a good reason!
 Not only do they taste amazing on toast, but they are high in healthy fats, keeping you feeling fuller for longer and your skin looking glorious.
-The fat contained in avocados keeps your skin feeling moisturised and supple.
+This really is one of the best foods for your skin and body!
+The healthy fats contained in avocados keeps your skin feeling moisturised and supple.
 The skin benefits of avocados don’t stop there, they also are high in vitamin E which is also an antioxidant that helps your skin look healthy.
 Combine this vitamin E with a dose of the vitamin C that avocados contain and you have a winning combination.

-Sunflower seeds (and seeds in general!) are a great way to boost your vitamin E intake and a superfood for other healthy nutrients too.
+Sunflower seeds (and seeds in general!) are another food that is great for you skin, and an easy way to boost your vitamin E intake.
+Seeds are also a superfood packed with other healthy nutrients too.
 Just one ounce of sunflower seeds will deliver 37% of your RDI of vitamin E, an antioxidant your skin will love.
 In addition to this, one ounce of sunflower seeds has 32% RDI of selenium, 10% RDI of zinc and 5.4 grams of protein packed in.

 We all know broccoli is good for us and great for our health, but did you know it’s a food your skin will also love too?
 Packed into this veggie is vitamin A, vitamin C and zinc that will keep your skin healthy and glowing.
-Adding broccoli to your diet has also been proven to kill UV light by as much as 29%, reducing the risk of sun damage.
+Adding broccoli to your diet has also been proven to kill UV light by as much as 29%, reducing the risk of sun damage to your delicate skin.
 In addition to this, broccoli is a great source of sulforaphane, which is known to have anti-cancer effects, even some forms of skin cancer!

-Green tea is not only a champion when it comes to your gut health, but it also is known to protect your skin from ageing and damage.
+Green tea is not only a champion when it comes to your gut health, but it also one of the best skin foods, known to protect your skin from ageing and damage.
 The active ingredient in green tea is called catechins and improves your skin in multiple ways; by protecting against sun damage, reducing redness, improving moisture, thickness, roughness and elasticity.
-Switch out your morning mug of builders tea for this wondrous skin food and you can thank us later!
+Switch out your morning mug of builders tea for this wondrous skin superfood and you can thank us later!

 Tomatoes are an easy addition to your diet, slice them in your favourite sandwich, sprinkle baby tomatoes on a salad or dice them into your homemade bolognese.
 Whilst you’re chomping on your favourite dish, you will be consuming all of the major carotenoids that a tomato contains.
 Carotenoids, particularly lycopene prevents wrinkling and protects your skin from sun damage.
-Drizzle your favourite olive oil over your tomato salad to reap the full benefits, pairing carotenoids with fat increases absorption.
+Drizzle your favourite olive oil over your tomato salad to reap the full benefits, pairing carotenoids with fat increases absorption, further benefiting your delicate skin.

 Sweet potatoes are a delicious alternative to the traditional potato.
+This humble vegetable are another superfood that will benefit your skin.
 Not only are they much sweeter but they contain beta-carotene which is converted to vitamin A in your body, another antioxidant your skill will thank you for.
 Vitamin A improves the appearance of wrinkles, decreases cell death and improves dry skin.
 Just a 100 gram serving will deliver four times the amount of recommended daily vitamin A!

 Red or Yellow Bell Pepper